March 24, 2025

 What is Account Takeover?

-Account takeover, also known as ATO, is a form of identity theft in which a malicious third party gains access to or “takes over” an online account.
-It’s one of the fastest-growing cybersecurity threats today, growing a staggering 300% since 2019 and leading to consumer losses of $3.5 billion.
+Account takeover, also known as ATO, is a form of identity theft in which a malicious third-party gains access to or “takes over” an online account.
+Account takeover (ATO) is one of the fastest-growing threats in cybersecurity today, resulting in nearly $13 billion in losses last year.

 One of the primary reasons behind this massive rise in account takeover is the relative ease with which it can be done.
-With more than 15 billion login credentials available on the dark web because of data breaches, millions of online accounts remain at risk of unauthorized access.
+With the most recent data showing more than 24 billion login credentials available on the dark web, millions of online accounts remain at risk of unauthorized access.

 How Account Takeover Affects Consumers